acdc-digital/solopro/README.md

 ## About

-**Soloist** is a personal analytics platform that turns day-to-day experiences into actionable insights through intelligent tracking and predictive analysis.
-Our goal is act as your weather forecast for your mood.
-Our objective is to make it easier for our Users to understand themselves, correct unwanted behaviours, and align their futureselves with who they want to be.
+**Soloist** is a revolutionary personal analytics platform that transforms your daily emotional journey into powerful, data-driven insights.
+Using advanced AI forecasting technology, Soloist predicts your mood patterns up to 3 days in advance—like having a weather forecast for your emotional well-being.

+Built for individuals seeking deeper self-understanding, Soloist combines intelligent mood tracking with predictive analysis to help you identify patterns, anticipate challenges, and make informed decisions about your mental health.
+Whether you're working to break negative cycles, optimize your productivity, or simply understand yourself better, Soloist provides the analytical tools to turn self-reflection into actionable change.

+**The future of personal analytics is here.** Stop wondering why you feel the way you do—start predicting and preparing for it.

 ### Key Features